-CVSA Decals are ordered and assigned to each officer for use while performing inspections.
+CVSA Decals are ordered and assigned to each officers for use while performing inspections.
 Decals are ordered based on the average usage per quarter, which totals 1,200 per year at a cost of \$4,608.

-Laptop air cards are used to conduct PRISM checks, which total \$480/year for each officer, or total cost of \$45,600.
+Laptop air cards are used to conduct PRISM checks, which total \$492/year for each officer, or total cost of \$48,216.
 While there may be some incidental non-MCSAP usage of these devices, the service would not exist aside from the need to utilize it for its primary function, which is performing these PRISM checks.
 Because the State would otherwise not have these services at all, and the services are so heavily dedicated towards MCSAP usage with only inconsequential non-MCSAP usage, which cannot be reasonably measured or prorated, MVE does not propose to pro-rate these costs comensurate with PARs and will instead bill 100% of actual costs to the grant.

 Vehicle fleet costs are generated from the purchase of fuel for each officer's vehicle, other expenses (e.g., parts for repair to vehicles, fluids, windshield wipers, etc), and labor expenses.
-These expenses are added together and multiplied by the percentage of time recorded on each officer's time sheet to the grant project.
+These expenses are added together and divided by mileage recorded on each officer's time sheet.
 Iowa DOT vehicle costs rate as of July 2018 for E85 Enforcement Vehicles is figured at per mile rate of 0.35.
-Costs shown are related to MCSAP activity and serve as a placeholder based on past known dedication levels and actual allocable costs will be billed.
+Costs shown are related to MCSAP activity.